JvanKatwijk/eti-stuff/README.md

 When constructing, select the input device of choice in the CMake command

-By piping the output from eti-cmdline into eti-backend, a more or less complete DAB receiver exists.
+By piping the output from eti-cmdline into dablib_gtk, a more or less complete DAB receiver exists.

-## eti-backend

-which is a stripped Qt-DAB version that takes eti-frames as input.
-A command line option (`-s`) can be used to specify an input file or stdinput.
-If none is specified, the program will show a widget for selecting an input file.

-The GUI is simple, it will show the name of the ensemble and the names of programs.
-Selecting a program is as in the Qt-DAB software.

-It will start reading after pressing the start button.

-Build eti-backend using the qmake/make commands

-### Syntax

-If you want to emulate a full DAB receiver, then run

-      eti-cmdline-xxx -C 11C -G 80 | eti-backend -s -

-Or you can use dablin or dablin_gtk from https://github.com/Opendigitalradio/dablin by running
+You can use dablin or dablin_gtk from https://github.com/Opendigitalradio/dablin by running

       eti-cmdline-xxx -C 11C -G 80 | dablin_gtk

-where xxx refers to the input device being supported, one of (`rtlsdr`, `sdrplay`, `airspy`, `hackrf', `limesdr', `rawfiles`, `wavfiles`).
+where xxx refers to the input device being supported, one of (`rtlsdr`, `sdrplay`, `sdrplay-v3', `pluto', `airspy`, `hackrf', `limesdr', `rawfiles`, `wavfiles`).

 # Disclaimer